 - Zickert sludge scrapers: Nordic Water (Jacopa)

-- Grit classifier: M&N Electrical & Mechanical Services Ltd (Hydro International)
+- Grit King® grit removal system: M and N Electrical and Mechanical Services Ltd (Hydro International)

 - GRP tanks: Forbes Technologies